Mantle Cell Lymphoma: Relapsed/Refractory

 Like other forms of non-Hodgkin lymphomas (NHL), there is no consensus on the best treatment for relapsed or refractory MCL; however, there are an increasing number of treatment options available for these patients.
 The type of treatment recommended for any individual patient depends on several factors, including the timing of the relapse, the patient’s age, extent of disease, overall health, and prior therapies received.

-Three agents have been approved by the FDA for treatment of relapsed or refractory MCL:
+The following agents have been approved by the FDA for treatment of relapsed or refractory MCL:

 - Acalabrutinib (Calquence)